-There are many possible causes of groin pain on the left side.
-Most cases are due to a benign condition, such as a pulled muscle or minor infection.
-However, some causes can be more serious and require treatment.
+There are many possible causes of groin pain on the left side, such as a pulled muscle or minor infection.
+In some cases, left-side groin pain may require medical treatment.

 This article provides more information about pain on the left side of the groin in females, including some of the possible causes and their treatment options.